jmiskovic/lovr-phywire/README.md

 The module offers a quick way to integrate it into any project.
 Simply place `require('phygrab').integrate(world)` at the end of the `main.lua` file or in your `lovr.load()` function.
 A more clean and maintainable way of usage is to call *phygrab*'s' `draw`, `mousepressed`, `mousereleased` and `wheelmoved` functions from LÖVR's callbacks.

 The module uses right mouse button by default as the left mouse button is often mapped to the camera rotation.
-Use `phygrab.MOUSE_BUTT`
+If left mouse is preferred, use `phygrab.mouse_button = 1`.

 ## Older LÖVR version